-If there is nitrogen all around us, as it makes up 78% of the air we breathe, you may also wonder why do plants need nitrogen if it is everywhere?
+If there is nitrogen all around us, as it makes up 78 percent of the air we breathe, you may also wonder why do plants need nitrogen if it is everywhere?
 How is nitrogen made accessible to plants?
 In order for plants to use the nitrogen in the air, it must be converted in some way to nitrogen in the soil.
-This can happen through nitrogen fixation or nitrogen can be “recycled” by composting plants and manure.
+This can happen through nitrogen fixation, or nitrogen can be “recycled” by composting plants and manure.

 How to Test Nitrogen of Soil